 Why do you think you are suited to a career with us?

 Law firms are looking for clear communication so that when they first read your answer they can quickly see how you have linked your career aspirations with what they can offer you.
-You should personalise your answers because they are more engaging and help law firms to build a picture of who you are.

-Discuss a news article that interests you and how it is relevant to the firm
+Discuss a news article that interests you.

 This training contract application question is designed to assess your commercial understanding, motivation to join a firm and your analytical ability.
 For this question, you need to fully research the law firm(s) you are applying to for a training contract.